Stryker - Spinal Implants Business

 Venture Round in 2003

-Raymedica, Inc. is a medical device manufacturer based in Minneapolis, Minnesota, focused on developing innovative solutions for the surgical treatment of low back pain, particularly in patients who have not found relief through conservative care.
-The company is dedicated to enhancing the technology created by its founder, Charles D. Ray, M.D.
-Raymedica's primary product is the PDN® prosthetic disc nucleus, designed to address low back pain due to degenerative disc disease.
-This device is surgically implanted into the evacuated nucleus disc space of the lumbar spine, where it aims to increase or maintain disc height, thereby restoring normal biomechanics and alleviating pain.
-Through its advancements in nucleus arthroplasty motion preservation technology, Raymedica seeks to improve the quality of life for patients worldwide suffering from disc-related issues.
+Raymedica, Inc. is an emerging medical device manufacturer based in Minneapolis, Minnesota, focused on developing innovative solutions for surgical treatment of low back pain in patients who have not responded to conservative care.
+The company aims to enhance the quality of life for these patients worldwide by advancing the technology created by its founder, Charles D. Ray, M.D.
+Raymedica is currently concentrating its efforts on the PDN® prosthetic disc nucleus, designed specifically for treating low back pain associated with degenerative disc disease.
+This device is surgically implanted into the evacuated nucleus disc space of the lumbar spine, with the intention of increasing or maintaining disc height and restoring normal biomechanics, ultimately alleviating pain.